Semolina pudding: Palestine

 Khabeesa (خبيصة) is a traditional semolina pudding made using grape juice that is mixed with semolina flour and flavored with seeds, it is popular in the city of Hebron, in the West Bank.

 Syria

 This dish is well known in Damascus and Aleppo (as well as other parts of Syria) as Mamonia (مأمونية), it is thought to have been named after Caliph al-Ma'mun, who ruled over medieval Syria.
 It is prepared by adding butter-toasted semolina into boiling water that is mixed with sugar and sometimes cinnamon pieces.
 It is then served with a variety of toppings including but not limited to white cheese, cinnamon powder and pistachios.

 Lebanon

 In Lebanon, semolina pudding is used as a component in making Layali Lubnan, where a layer of rose water-flavored semolina pudding is topped with a layer of qishta, and then various toppings like nuts and qatir.

+United Kingdom

+In British cuisine, semolina pudding is made with milk and sugar.